11:628:100 (F) OCEANOGRAPHY HOUSE (1.5 cr) syllabus

 This course will include field trips, lectures and labs.
 The lectures will be based primarily, but not exclusively, on the text and the field experiences.
 Laboratory exercises will center on the identification and anatomy of New Jersey marine and estuarine fishes.
 The field trips will take place in the Jacques Cousteau National Estuarine Research Reserve at Mullica River – Great Bay and we will work from the Rutgers University Marine Field Station.
 These trips will focus on collecting techniques in a variety of shallow water habitats, identification of fishes based on field characters, and impromptu lectures.

-11:628:345 (S) Scientific Diving I (3 cr) Syllabus
+11:628:345 (S) Scientific Diving I (3 cr) syllabus

 Prerequisites: Medical Statement with Medical Clearance for scuba diving as needed.
 Students must demonstrate satisfactory swimming ability, physical stamina, and emotional stability to instructor during the course.